searchspring/snapfu/README.md

 ## Login

-Login to access your github organizations - the following command will open a browser window to give snapfu access to your github organizations and to be able to create repositories in subsequent steps.
+Login to access your Github organizations - the following command will open a browser window to give snapfu access to your Github organizations and to be able to create repositories in subsequent steps.

 ```bash
 snapfu login